goxr3plus/JavaFXApplicationAutoUpdater/README.md

  The Updater downloads this zip folder , extracts it and after that it starts the main application which is XR3Player.

+# So what ?

+  **You can use it for your own Java or any kind of application to do the same just by changing a few parameters !!!!!!!!!!!!**

 # !Please watch the Youtube Tutorial i will upload so you completely understand how to use it !